npcantrell/PDE_NNets/README.md

 ## Description:

 This is the repository for the final research project as part of the AMATH 563 - Inferring Structure of Complex Systems course at the University of Washington.
+The final paper of the work is available upon request.

 ## Abstract: